 5 Best Online Real Estate Schools in Indiana

 2. Pass the Indiana Real Estate License Exam

 - Helpful resource: Indiana Real Estate Commission candidate information bulletin

 Time to Complete:

 What to Bring:

-2 Pieces of ID and a Non-programmable Calculator
+2 forms of valid ID and a non-programmable calculator

 In Indiana, you’ll have the choice of taking your exam in person or online.
-Choose from one of 22 PSI Testing Center locations across Indiana, or opt for an online exam with a virtual proctor from the comfort of home.
-Start by visiting PSI Testing to schedule your exam and pay your fee.
+Choose from one of 22 PSI testing center locations across Indiana, or opt for an online exam with a virtual proctor from the comfort of home.
+Visit the PSI website to schedule your exam and pay your fee.

-Arrive at the PSI Testing examination site or sign in to your online exam at least 30 minutes before your exam is scheduled.
+Arrive at the PSI examination site or sign in to your online test platform at least 30 minutes before your exam.
 This allows time to check your ID and familiarize yourself with the exam instructions.
 Remember to bring: